yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations.md

 To be continued.

-# Acknowledgement

-This series is made possible by Dr. Emil Prodan's kind mentorship.

 ---
 [^1]: ASarkar, Angik, T. K. Bhattacharyya, and Ajay Patwardhan.
 "Quantum Logic Processor: A Mach Zehnder Interferometer based Approach." *arXiv preprint cond-mat/0603695* (2006).